Choosing a Program

 Below is some more detailed information on the different types of programs Valpo offers that you can use as you consider your options.

 Valpo Study Centers

 Valpo administers four study centers in England, Germany, China, and Costa Rica.
-These centers feature a local Valpo faculty director who provides academic and cultural guidance throughout the semester.
-The programs feature built-in group excursions, housing in homestays or residence halls, and some room in the calendar for personal travel.
-Semester dates at the centers will follow the Valpo academic calendar.
-Study Center programs do not require prior language education for participation.
+These centers feature a local Valpo director who provides academic and cultural guidance throughout the semester.
+The programs also include built-in group excursions, housing in homestays or residence halls, and some room in the semester for personal travel.
+Semester dates at the centers will be similar to the Valpo academic calendar.
+While in some locations, some prior language study would be helpful, Study Center programs do not require prior language education for participation.